Skip to Main Content

 You’re not paying a management fee, so SoFi must be skimping on service somewhere down the line, right?
 If so, it doesn’t appear to be in financial advisors.
 You’ll be set up to speak with certified financial planners (CFPs), who abide by a fiduciary code to act in your best interest.
 They can help you with answers to less common investing questions and developing a financial plan.

 You’ll also be able to reach customer service representatives via the phone seven days a week at convenient times.
-Being able to get answers to questions with a phone call is becoming increasingly rare, so this is a plus for SoFi.
+Being able to get answers to questions with a phone call may be increasingly uncommon, so this is a plus for SoFi.

 Easy to get started